cristutu123/Simulator-Generator/README.md

             └── ...
 ```

-## For Developers (Building)
+## For Using

-1. Run the `build_exe.bat` file
+1. Run the `build_with_py311.bat` file
 2. Wait for the process to complete
-3. The executable will be created in the `dist` folder as `SimulatorApp.exe`
+3. The executable will be created in the root folder

-## For Users (Running)

-1. Place the `SimulatorApp.exe` in the correct location in your directory structure
-2. Ensure the Test/Simulation/Input directory exists with your test files
-3. Run the executable

-## Path Resolution

-The application will look for test files in this order:
-1. Standard path: `../../../Test/Simulation/Input`
-2. The same relative path from the executable location
-3. A `Test/Simulation/Input` directory in the same folder as the executable

 It is strongly recommended to maintain the standard directory structure.